-- 1. Meet with your advisor at least a year prior to your anticipated graduation date to review unmet major requirements.
+- 1. Meet with your major and minor advisors at least a year prior to your anticipated graduation date to review unmet requirements.
 Your advisor can also look at gen ed requirements, but they are best reviewed by the Registrar. - 2.
+Meet with your advisor during Drop-Add Week of your last semester so that you can check requirements one more time, when you still have time to adjust your schedule! - 3.
 Count your credits!
 WCU cannot grant any degree without a minimum of 120 credits.
 (And just because you have 120 credits does not mean that you earn a degree; you also must satisfy the degree's course requirements.)
 The English's Department's B.A. is a 120-credit program.
-Because of accreditation requirements, our B.S.Ed. program requires 122 credits. - 3.
+Because of accreditation requirements, our B.S.Ed. program requires 122 credits. - 4.
 Visit your MyWCU page and click on "Apply for Graduation" to apply for graduation analysis (see the pages that follow for instructions).
 This triggers a request to the Registrar (as well as putting you on the department's list of prospective graduates at the end of your anticipated graduation semester).
 You should apply a year before you anticipate graduation (see English Majors' Forum for deadlines).
-This will permit you to make adjustments to your course selections in your final semesters that will prevent any delay in your graduation date. - 4.
+This will permit you to make adjustments to your course selections in your final semesters that will prevent any delay in your graduation date. - 5.
 The Registrar's Office will provide an evaluation of your general education requirements.
 After several weeks to a few months (depending on urgency and time of semester), the Registrar's Office will send you an email at your WCU email address only, with your evaluation report attached.
 You will be asked to come to the Registrar's office and review the evaluation with the designated Registrar staff member (determined by Major/College).
 Specific days/times are identified.
-You must check your WCU email account to learn of your graduation status! - 5.
-Consult with any minor advisors to verify that you will complete all requirements of minor programs.
+You must check your WCU email account to learn of your graduation status! - 6.
+Consult with any minor advisors to verify that you will complete all requirements of minor programs. - 7.
+Graduation clearances for your major are done in the last week of classes.
+If there is a problem with unmet major requirements, that is when you will learn about them officially.
+That is why regular meetings with your advisor plus familiarity with this manual and your advising sheets are essential!

-How NOT TO graduate!
+How NOT to graduate!

-The three most common problems (there are others ...):
+The three most common problems (there are others ... ):

 - 1. You do not have 120 credits.
 Common reasons: You can't count remedial classes or repeats.
 Using one class to meet two requirements leaves you 3 credits short.
 You took a 2-credit class instead of a 3-credit class.
-You didn't transfer in all of your transfer classes. - 2.
-You have not completed the minor/concentration/department electives section of your B.A. (see page 8 of this handbook). - 3.
+You didn't transfer in all of your transfer classes. - You have not completed the minor/concentration/ department electives section of your B.A. (see page 9 of this handbook). - 3.
 You expected an interdisciplinary class to count for one of your gen ed distributive classes (it can't).